-NOTE: For aims, outcome measures, and change ideas, each HSD selects a management root cause and
+NOTE: For aim, outcome measures, and change ideas, each HSD selects a management root cause.

-HFs select 2-3 service delivery root causes to address in the first PDSA cycle.
+Health facilities select 2-3 service delivery root causes to address in the first PDSA cycle.

-- Compile the prioritized problems, aim statements, outcome measures, and other information for the district and each HSD in a draft RI Improvement Plan, to share with the District Council on Day 5 (see Annex 6.
-Sample Template for District RI Improvement Plan). - Plan for QWIT formation and orientation at all levels and other subsequent activities (see Annex 7.
-Guidance on QWITs and PDSA Work). - Discuss how to keep SC leaders engaged in improving RI.
+- Compile prioritized problems, aim statements, outcome measures, and other information for the district and each HSD in a draft RI improvement plan.
+Present draft to district council on Day 5 (see Annex 6.
+Sample Template for District RI Improvement Plan). - Plan for QWIT formation and orientation at all levels and other subsequent activities (see Annex 7). - Discuss how to keep sub-county leaders focused on improving routine immunization.

-- Draft RI Improvement plan to share with District Council - Draft PDSA plan (with aim, outcome measures, proposed changes, and data to monitor PDSA implementation) for each team represented (DHT and HSD management PDSAs; service delivery PDSAs for HFs) - Plan for immediate steps on implementation of REC-QI, including: - Vaccine and other commodities/supplies forecasting using HF target populations from the macro-map by the HSD EPI FP - HF QWIT formation and strengthening - Briefing the QWITs on RI and plans - Further development of the PDSA: action points and assignments to the QWIT members - Date of follow-up supportive supervision visit - Ideas for increasing the sustainability of REC
+- Draft RI improvement plan to share with district council. - Draft PDSA plan (with aim, outcome measures, proposed changes, and data to be collected to monitor PDSA implementation) for each level of district health service delivery. - Plan immediate steps on implementation of REC-QI, including: - Vaccine and other commodities/supplies forecasting using HF target populations from the macro map - o HF QWIT formation - Brief QWITs on RI and plans - Further development of the PDSA: action points and assignments to the QWIT members - Date of follow-up SS visit - o Ideas for increasing the sustainability of REC

-Day 4 of Planning for REC-QI Implementation (Monitoring REC-QI Implementation)
+Day 4 of planning for REC-QI implementation (Monitoring REC-QI Implementation)

-• The DHT, HSD, and HF staffs receive training on REC-QI monitoring and tools.
+• The DHT, HSD, and HF staff receive training on REC-QI monitoring and tools.

-• To build HW teams' capacities in monitoring the progress of REC-QI implementation
+• Build HW teams' capacity to monitor progress of REC-QI implementation